 Bartheletia paradoxa G. Arnaud ex Scheuer, R. Bauer, M. Lutz, Stabenth., Melnik & Grube

-The following relationships have been collated from the published literature (see 'References').
+The following relationships have been collated from the published literature (see 'Interaction References').

 Stage Summary Taxon Vernacular Classification References Darwin Classification of Active Taxon Active Taxon Active Vernacular Active Taxon Uncertain Active State Active Part Active Stage Relationship Relationship Uncertain Relationship Geography Darwin Classification of Passive Taxon Passive Taxon Passive Vernacular Passive Taxon Uncertain Passive State Passive Part Passive Stage Passive Taxon's significance to Active Taxon Indoors etc Season

-conidial anamorph (mainly hypophyllous) mainly hypophyllous sorus of conidial anamorph is saprobic on dead, recently fallen leaf UK/Ireland Ginkgo biloba Maidenhair Tree or Ginkgo Ginkgoales: Ginkgoaceae Bartheletia paradoxa is a living fossil on Ginkgo leaf litter with a unique septal structure in the Basidiomycota, Scheuer, C., Bauer, R., Lutzb, M., Stabentheiner, E., Mel’nikd, V.A. & Grube, M., 2008
+conidial anamorph (mainly hypophyllous) mainly hypophyllous sorus of conidial anamorph is saprobic on dead, recently fallen leaf UK/Ireland Ginkgo biloba Maidenhair Tree or Ginkgo Ginkgoales: Ginkgoaceae Bartheletia paradoxa is a living fossil on Ginkgo leaf litter with a unique septal structure in the Basidiomycota, Scheuer, C., Bauer, R., Lutz, M., Stabentheiner, E., Mel’nikd, V.A. & Grube, M., 2008

-telium (mainly hypophyllous, erumpent, becoming superficial, often circinate) mainly hypophyllous, erumpent, becoming superficial, often circinate telium is saprobic on dead, recently fallen leaf UK/Ireland Ginkgo biloba Maidenhair Tree or Ginkgo Ginkgoales: Ginkgoaceae Bartheletia paradoxa is a living fossil on Ginkgo leaf litter with a unique septal structure in the Basidiomycota, Scheuer, C., Bauer, R., Lutzb, M., Stabentheiner, E., Mel’nikd, V.A. & Grube, M., 2008
+telium (mainly hypophyllous, erumpent, becoming superficial, often circinate) mainly hypophyllous, erumpent, becoming superficial, often circinate telium is saprobic on dead, recently fallen leaf UK/Ireland Ginkgo biloba Maidenhair Tree or Ginkgo Ginkgoales: Ginkgoaceae Bartheletia paradoxa is a living fossil on Ginkgo leaf litter with a unique septal structure in the Basidiomycota, Scheuer, C., Bauer, R., Lutz, M., Stabentheiner, E., Mel’nikd, V.A. & Grube, M., 2008

 Author & YearTitleSource

-Scheuer, C., Bauer, R., Lutzb, M., Stabentheiner, E., Mel’nikd, V.A. & Grube, M., 2008Bartheletia paradoxa is a living fossil on Ginkgo leaf litter with a unique septal structure in the BasidiomycotaMycol.
+Scheuer, C., Bauer, R., Lutz, M., Stabentheiner, E., Mel’nikd, V.A. & Grube, M., 2008Bartheletia paradoxa is a living fossil on Ginkgo leaf litter with a unique septal structure in the BasidiomycotaMycol.
 Res.
 Vol 112 (11): 1265-1279.

 Taxonomic hierarchy:

-SpeciesBartheletia paradoxa (a basidiomycete)
+SpeciesBartheletia paradoxa (Ginkgo Spot)

 FamilyBARTHELETIACEAE (a family of basidiomycetes)